ylogx/blog/_posts/2017-06-01-zomato-image-classification.md

 ## Training the Model

-We did this first in 2015, back then alexnet was the thing.
+We trained this model for the first time in 2016, back then alexnet was the thing.
 We started with alexnet as our model.
 We decided to use keras as our framework because we liked its capability to switch the backend engine (theano, tensorflow) in future.
 Back then it wasn't as simple as now to install tensorflow `pip install tensorflow`,